top of page

 My dad, Cesar Colon-Bonet, my son, Campbell and me celebrating Masters Week in 2004.

 My dad passed away in 2020 during what would have been Masters week.
-It feels fitting and perfect that he went home to golf on the other side of heaven.
-I smile as I imagine him, rum and Coke in hand, golfing with The Master, watching The Masters from above.
+It feels fitting and perfect that he went home to golf on the other side of heaven at that time.
+I imagine him, rum and Coke in hand, golfing with The Master, watching The Masters from above.

-Golf’s greatest gift and greatest challenge is that it demands all of you.
-You cannot be thinking about dinner plans or last night’s argument or what you should do later.
+Golf’s greatest gift and challenge is that it demands all of you.
+You can't be thinking about dinner plans or last night’s argument or what you should do later.
 You have to be fully present in all of it.
-It’s easy to get lost in the challenge, nature, fellowship, and the game.
-Even now, after years of playing, I can’t say I’m much better than when my dad was teaching me to chip balls into tires in the backyard at age 10.
+Even now, years later, I can’t say I’m much better than when I was chipping balls into spare tires in the backyard at age 10.
+But I've come to respect the game that is not meant to be mastered.

 2. Keep working at your game - some days will be terrible and some will be fantastic.
 Hold onto those fantastic shots.